Create a project

 Delete a project

-A project can be deleted by Admin.
-To delete a project, go to Settings > Danger zone.
+A project can only be deleted by an organization-wide admin.
+To delete a project, go to Settings > Danger zone, and proceed with the deletion.

 ❗️